Skip to main content

 Integrating with BLoC

-Fire events to your business logic layer:
+Fire events to your business logic layer using pattern matching:

 class BlocTransitionObserver